• RE-HAT Home

 What Is Spiritual Literacy?

-Through integrating and applying the practices or "tools" aligned with the Alphabet of Spiritual Literacy, we can build and enrich our own lives and the lives of others.
-In so doing, we deepen our focus on what is sacred and essential, and further our understandings of what brings us purpose and meaning.
+Through noticing, naming, and nurturing the practices or "tools" aligned with the Alphabet of Spiritual Literacy, we can build and enrich our own lives and the lives of others.
+In so doing, we deepen our focus on what is sacred and essential; and further our focus on what brings us purpose, understanding, and meaning.

 Who Am I?

 I have always been an avid reader and writer, and consider reading and writing to be among my primary spiritual practices.
 I have found implementing spiritual literacy practices in my own life to be of great benefit.
-I currently serve as a spiritual literacy facilitator, an adjunct faculty member who teaches children's literature courses, an adult literacy volunteer, and the facilitator of a spiritual poetry writing group.
+I currently serve as a spiritual literacy facilitator, an adjunct faculty member who teaches children's literature courses, and an adult literacy volunteer.
 I strive to embody what Parker Palmer describes as an "undivided life" in which I "let my life speak."

 Copyright © 2025 RE-HAT - All Rights Reserved.